vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/barcode_nomenclature.rst

 Create a Barcode Nomenclature
 =============================

-Odoo supports Barcode Nomenclatures, which determine the mapping and interpretation of the encoded information.
+Leansoft supports Barcode Nomenclatures, which determine the mapping and interpretation of the encoded information.
 You can configure your barcode nomenclature being in :ref:`developer mode <developer-mode>`.
 To do so, go to :menuselection:`Inventory --> Configuration --> Barcode Nomenclature`.